 Therapy for psoriasis should always be directed towards the clearance of skin lesions as well as eliminating associated symptoms such as joint pain and arthritis.

-When biologic therapy is not indicated, many patients obtain effective psoriasis treatment with topical medications, phototherapy using narrow band ultraviolet B (UV-B), as well as established systemic drugs such as methotrexate and cyclosporine.
+When biologic therapy is not indicated, many patients obtain effective psoriasis treatment with topical medications, XTRAC laser treatment, phototherapy using narrowband ultraviolet B (UV-B), as well as established systemic drugs such as methotrexate and cyclosporine.
 Psoriasis patients are thoroughly evaluated by our experienced dermatologists to determine which treatment is most appropriate.

 - Topical prescription medications